 - Tally Tripp & Mark Morrow

-In 1992 the founders and supporters gathered at 2210 Mount Vernon Avenue to consider ideas.
-In January they opened the door to a cooperative gallery there.
-The group spent three years at this location—enough time to develop a membership and a reputation for bringing great art and new excitement to the Avenue, which was sorely in need of positive “street traffic” and activity at the time.
-DRA used that space at below market rent, but when all that activity brought an interested, wealthier renter, DRA searched a full year to find another location.
+The group spent three years at our original location, 2210 Mt.
+Vernon Avenue—enough time to develop a membership and a reputation for bringing great art and new excitement to the Avenue, which was sorely in need of positive “street traffic” and activity at the time.
+DRAC used that space at below market rent, but when all that activity brought an interested, market-rate renter, DRAC searched a full year to find another location.

-The organization stayed together during that year by placing member art in local businesses and spaces—the beginnings of their Gallery Without Walls program.
-A juried multi-media exhibit in the Target Gallery of the Torpedo Factory was also mounted during this transitional period.
+The organization stayed together during that year by placing our members’ art in local businesses and spaces—the beginnings of our Gallery Without Walls program.
+A juried multi-media exhibit, titled “Focus on Del Ray,” was also mounted in the Target Gallery of the Torpedo Factory during this transitional period.

-Then DRA rented 2003A Mount Vernon Avenue—a cozy space where, led by Bob Larson, they built a wall to hold more artwork.
-The walls of the large restroom facility were even used as a “Potty Gallery.”
-When a commercial renter moved in, DRA was allowed to continue to use half the space (2003 Mount Vernon Avenue)—on the other side of their new wall.
-There was no restroom on DRA’s side, and permission was secured to access the former Potty Gallery during opening receptions.
+Then DRAC rented 2003A Mount Vernon Avenue—a cozy space where, led by Bob Larson, we built a wall to hold more artwork.
+The walls of the large restroom facility were even used, and affectionately called the “Potty Gallery.”
+When a commercial renter moved in, DRAC was allowed to continue to use the other half of the space (2003 Mount Vernon Avenue)—on the other side of the new wall.
+There was no restroom in the new space, and permission was secured to access the former Potty Gallery during opening receptions.

-The next move was up the Avenue to the space now occupied by the Dairy Godmother and the UPS Store, with plenty of walls there.
-Marlin Lord, Kathryn Brown and Ellyn Ferguson painted the bare concrete floor, even though DRA’s time there was brief.
-Then, DRA moved across the street to 2213 Mount Vernon Avenue—the rounded facade corner building which now houses Bean Creative.
-They painted that whole facility—three relatively small rooms, two of them with full wall windows.
-DRA always benefitted by having that “street presence” on the Avenue.
+The next move was up the Avenue to the space currently occupied by the Dairy Godmother and the UPS Store, at 2310 and 2308, with plenty of walls already there.
+Marlin Lord, Kathryn Brown and Ellyn Ferguson artistically spray-painted the bare concrete floor, even though DRAC’s time there was brief.
+Then, DRAC moved across the street to 2213 Mount Vernon Avenue—the rounded façade, corner building which now houses Bean Creative.
+We painted that whole facility—three relatively small rooms, two of them with full wall windows.
+DRA has always benefitted by having that “street presence” on the Avenue.

-While DRA was at 2213 Mount Vernon Avenue, the Mount Vernon Recreation Center addition was being completed.
-DRA Member Jane DeWeerd pointed out that the activities for Seniors, which were then held in the Colasanto Center, would be moved into the expanded space in the renovated recreation center.
-Marlin Lord arranged DRA’s use of the Colasanto Center, as he had most of the previous spaces.
-By October of 1997 DRA had its first exhibit on the walls of the Colasanto Center.
+While DRAC was at 2213 Mount Vernon Avenue, the Mount Vernon Recreation Center addition was being completed.
+DRAC Member Jane DeWeerd pointed out that the activities for Seniors, which were then held in the Colasanto Center, would be moved into the expanded space in the renovated recreation center.
+Marlin Lord arranged DRAC’s use of the Colasanto Center, as he had most of the previous spaces.
+By October of 1997, now “dba” Del Ray Artisans (DRA) had its first exhibit on the walls of the Colasanto Center.
 This building includes yet another wall that the members built, led in the effort again by Bob Larson.
-The new wall separates the gallery from the back of the space, which includes two restrooms and a kitchen.
+The new wall separates the gallery from the back of the space, which includes two restrooms, storage space and a kitchen.
 DRA installed track lighting to light the artwork and put many layers of paint on the walls over the years.
-In 2010 members installed a new bamboo floor.
+In 2010 members installed a new bamboo floor, making good use of the proceeds from one of DRA’s famous OffBeat Auctions.
 The Nicholas A. Colasanto Center at 2704 Mount Vernon Avenue is leased from the City of Alexandria Department of Recreation, Parks & Cultural Activities.
 The City of Alexandria is a strong supporter of Del Ray Artisans.
+Today, a new exhibition is mounted ten (10) months per year in the DRA gallery.
+Each show has a different theme and welcomes artisans in every medium, always encouraging quality and diversity.
+In the remaining two (2) months, the gallery hosts art camps, public workshops, and holiday markets.

 Many discussions about location were held, especially in the early years of the organization.
 Offers came to move out of Del Ray or to locations not on Mount Vernon Avenue, but the group believed that it had a commitment to this neighborhood.
 Del Ray Artisans has been instrumental in the rebuilding of the Avenue—part of the “economic engine” that made Mount Vernon Avenue and Del Ray the enviable commercial and residential neighborhood that it is today.